AmandaErnar/Writing.how/style.md

 - Space out your paragraphs

 ## Don't
-- Use "ing"
-- Use "that"
-- Use "really" or "very"
+- Use "ing", "that", "really" or "very"
-- Sound smart
+- Try to sound smart

 ## Tool
 - Power Thesaurus (thesaurus)